-- (1) Grant date fair value is determined based on the closing price of our common stock on NYSE on February 15, 2013. - (2) Stock option awards vest and become exercisable in four equal installments on each of the first four anniversaries of the date of the grant.
-We utilized the Black-Scholes option pricing model to measure the fair value of stock options granted under our 2011 Plan. - (3) The amounts in the column represent the February 15, 2013 grant date fair value of the performance unit awards computed in accordance with FASB ASC Topic 718. - (4) Mr. Womble was not provided a long-term incentive award based on his retirement in December 2012.
+- Grant date fair value is determined based on the closing price of our common stock on NYSE on February 27, 2014.
+A portion of these shares vest 33%, 33% and 34% per year beginning on the first anniversary date of the grant and a portion have a one-year cliff vest.
+The one-year cliff vest restricted stock amounts are as follows: (a) Mr. Foutch received 7,622; (b) Mr. Buterbaugh received 3,152; (c) Mr. Still received 2,079; (d) Mr. Curth received 2,486; and (e) Mr. Dornblaser received 2,296. - (2) Stock option awards vest and become exercisable in four equal installments on each of the first four anniversaries of the date of the grant.
+We utilized the Black-Scholes option pricing model to measure the fair value of stock option awards granted under our 2011 Plan. - (3) The performance share units were granted on February 27, 2014 and their corresponding grant date fair value is computed in accordance with FASB ASC Topic 718 which will be expensed over their three-year vesting period.
+These performance share units have a three-year cliff vest. - (4) Mr. Schuyler was not provided a long-term incentive award due to his retirement in July 2013. - (5) Mr. Minton was not provided a long-term incentive award due to his retirement in December 2013.

-In addition to base salary increases and short-term incentive target increases described previously, FWC also proposed increasing long-term incentive targets as a percentage of base pay for Mr. Foutch to 500%, Mr. Schuyler to 300%, Mr. Buterbaugh to 300% and Mr. Minton to 220% for 2013.
+In addition to base salary increases and short-term incentive target increases described previously, FWC also proposed increasing long-term incentive targets as a percentage of base pay for Mr. Foutch to 525%, Mr. Still to 400%, Mr. Buterbaugh to 400%, Mr. Curth to 300% and Mr. Dornblaser to 300% for 2014.
 The decision was made after reviewing market median data for total compensation for executives in our peer group.
 The Compensation Committee and the board of directors approved the recommendation.